About Howard County

-Many families move to Howard County because 1) we have some of the best early intervention services in the state or 2) the school system is better at including children with autism than some of the other counties in the Washington-Baltimore metropolitan area.
+Many families move to Howard County because it has some of the best early intervention services in the state and is known for the inclusive nature of its school system.